LiquidLands/Eternals/README.md

         // stop here if we don't have a blueprint if (!this.blueprint) return;

-        // draw each part of the eternal this.draw_background(ctx);
+        // draw each part of the Eternal this.draw_background(ctx);
         //this.draw_skin(ctx);         // eg. don't draw skin
         this.draw_vignette(ctx);